JoseRoca/WinFBX/docs/Numeric datatypes/CComplex Class.md

 # CComplex Class

-Complex numbers are represented using the type _complex.
+Complex numbers are represented using the type `\_complex`.
 The real and imaginary part are stored in the members x and y.

 ```
 TYPE _complex